BIM September 24, 2025

 • “Pro” – €108.25 per month, the complete Lumion feature set with a boatload of rendering capabilities combined with the full content library and plenty of other features.

-My personal opinion on Lumion:
+My personal opinion on Lumion

-Lumion is software that can replace only part of Revit’s capabilities, although it is fair to say that 3D rendering is a crucial part of a project.
-Lumion can integrate with plenty of CAD solutions and import their models, and its rendering capabilities are considered some of the best in the field.
+Lumion is software that replaces only a part of Revit’s capabilities, although it is fair to say that 3D rendering is a crucial part of a project.
+Lumion integrates with plenty of CAD solutions and import their models, and its rendering capabilities are considered some of the best in the field.
 It is also structured in a way that may remind some users of game engines such as UE, making it a lot easier to work with for that customer group.
 At the same time, Lumion tends to struggle quite a lot with its own impressive renders if the model is both large and detailed, and there are also a few design choices here and there that make it more difficult to interact with 3D models when compared with software such as SketchUp.

 archicad landing page